DavidS/azure-credentials/README.md

 1. Currently this tool does not support certificate-based authentication.
 2. This tool will not work if MFA (multi-factor authentication) is set to **required** for administration of the Azure Active Directory domain.
+3. This tool does not work if you sign in with an ADFS-federated account.

 ## Contributing